KKKZOZ/KKKZOZ.github.io/content/posts/papers/llm/LLM in a flash Efficient Large Language Model Inference with Limited Memory.md

 ## Insights

+I/O is the bottleneck of the LLM inference.

 Ways to reduce I/O latency when running LLM inference:

-+ Reduce the volume of data transferred from flash
++ **Reduce the volume of data transferred from flash**
   + “Windowing” strategically reduces data transfer by reusing previously activated neurons
-+ Read data in larger, more contiguous chunks
++ **Read data in larger, more contiguous chunks**
   + “Row-column bundling”, tailored to the sequential data access strengths of flash memory

 > [!note] Flash Memory Hardware Characteristics
+>
-> The throughput for random reads from flash memory is not constant; it significantly increases when reading larger, contiguous data chunks and when using multiple parallel threads.
-The high latency cost of small, individual reads makes it more efficient to bundle data together into larger chunks—even if it means reading slightly more than necessary and discarding the unneeded parts.
+> + The throughput for random reads from flash memory is not constant; it significantly increases when reading larger, contiguous data chunks and when using multiple parallel threads.
+> + The high latency cost of small, individual reads makes it more efficient to bundle data together into larger chunks—even if it means reading slightly more than necessary and discarding the unneeded parts.

 ## Approaches